Tuntufye4/OMOP-CDM-Django-Rest-API/README.md

 The OMOP CDM output tables are categorized in the following:

--Clinical data tables
+- Clinical data tables
--Health System data tables
+- Health System data tables
--Health Economics data tables
+- Health Economics data tables
--Standardized derived elements
+- Standardized derived elements
--Metadata tables
+- Metadata tables

 This repository contains a Rest API for OMOP CDM version 5.4 standard clinical and health systems data tables only.
 More information about OMOP CDM is found here: [info](http://ohdsi.github.io/CommonDataModel/cdm54.html)